xcomfan/xcomfan.github.io/AWS/sa_notes.md

 [comment]: <> (TODO: Once done with course videos do a review and organization of this so it makes sense to you and you can dive deep on some of the ambiguous concepts)

+## AWS Public vs Private Services

+Public Service in AWS is one that is accessed over public internet.
+Private services run within a VPC and can only be accesses from the VPC.
+You can set up access from a VPC to public services so that access will not go over public internet but will stay in the AWS network.
+S3 is one such global service.

+## AWS Global Infrastructure

+Check out [AWS Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) site for visualization of AWS global infrastructure

+An Availability Zone is not necessarily one data center.
+It could be numerous data centers.
+The Availability Zone designation means that it is isolated from other Availability Zones within a Region.

+**Globally Resilient** service means that a region can fail and the service will continue to operate.

+**Region Resilient** services operate as separate services within each region and generally replicated data to multiple availability zones within that region.

+**AZ Resilient** services run from a single AZ.
+If that AZ fails the service will fail.

 ## Intro And Course Details

 [GitHub repo](https://github.com/acantril/aws-sa-pro) for the course should have some good examples, and resources for the course.

+## Virtual Private Cloud (VPC)

+A VPC is a virtual network inside AWS.

+A VPC is within 1 account and 1 region.

+By default a VPC is private and isolated (you decide if you want to remove isolation or privacy)

+There are two types of VPC the default VPC and Custom VPCs.
+You can only have one default VPC per region but many custom VPCs.

+You will typically work with custom VPCs for implementations as they allow for more control.

+Default VPCs have all the networking configuration configured by AWS on your behalf and are less flexible.

+Every VPC is allocated a range of VPC address known as a VPC CIDR (for example `172.31.0.0/16`) which defines the start and end range of IP addresses that can be used in a VPC.

+Custom VPCs can have multiple CIDR ranges, but default VPC only gets one and it is always the same.
+Its `172.31.0.0/16`.

+To make a VPC function across Availability Zones you divide the VPC into subnets.
+Default VPC will have one subnet in each availability zone.

+Each subnet uses a part of the CIDR range and they cannot overlap.
+For example 172.31.0.0/20 for us-east0-2a, 172.31.16.0/20 for us-east0-2b and 172.31.32.0/20 for us-east0-2c

+A default VPC can be deleted an recreated so you can force a 0 VPC situation.

+Default VPC carves up the /16 CIDR ranges into /20 ranges for each AZ.

+Default VPC comes with an Internet Gateway (IGW), Security Group (SG) and a Network ACL (NACL)

+By default anything placed into a default VPC will get a public IPv4 address.

+## S3

+On object in S3 can be from 0 bytes to 5TB in size.

+Buckets are created in a specific AWS region.
+This means that your data has a primary home region and unless you configure it to do so your data will not leave that region.
+This also means that in case of disaster teh blast radius is that region.

+A bucket name needs to be globally unique (unique across all Regions and AZs)

+A bucket is not a file system.
+Its flat so all objects in a bucket are at the same level.
+If you use a name such as `/images/my_picture.jpg` The UI will present that as a directory.
+Folders in S3 are often called prefixes.

+Bucket names must be between 3 and 63 characters, start with a lowercase letter or a number and cannot be formatted like IP addresses (`1.1.1.1`).

+There is a soft limit of 100 buckets and a hard limit of 1000 buckets per account.

+You have an unlimited number of objects in a bucket.

+Key for an object is the name and value is the data.

 ## AWS Accounts